NBA Trade Rumors: 5 Players Who Could Be Traded Before Trade Deadline [Opinion]

 Kenneth Faried (Denver Nuggets): Why Faried is still on the Denver Nuggets continues to baffle me.
 For the last two seasons, there have been rumors of the Nuggets trying their best to trade Faried, however, he’s still a member of the team.
 While his production has dipped due to his minutes taking a hit, Faried can still produce.
 A team like the Nets or Atlanta Hawks could surely use his services on the glass and in the transition aspect.

-[Photo by Sean M. Haffey/Getty Images]
+[Featured Image by Sean M. Haffey/Getty Images]